maxh/maxheinritz.com/_notes/organizing-backend-code.md

 - For a freight forwarding app, it could contain components for booking management, freight execution, contract and pricing controls, etc
 - For a property management app, it could contain components leasing, rent payments, work orders, etc

-One way to think about domain code is: if a concept is part of your domain model shared with business stakeholders, it should be within the domain directory.
+One way to think about `domain` code is: if a concept is part of your domain model shared with business stakeholders, it should be within the domain directory.
 If a concept is exposed to end users in the product, it should live within the domain directory.
 End users do not care about which logging library you use (at the common layer) or which web server runner you use (at the app layer).
 End users do care about the domain concepts they manipulate through the product (at the domain layer).

 For this reason, I tend to include in the domain directory any modules responsible for tenants, users, and roles.
-While on the one hand these modules might be considered domain-agnostic and therefore better fits for the system directory, the behavior of such modules heavily impacts product behavior and therefore can be considered part of the domain model.
+While these are domain-agnostic in the sense that any software system needs them, they are domain-model-specific in that the behavior of such modules heavily impacts product behavior and is an important part of users' mental models of the system.

 ## App code